 - An enzyme-linked immunosorbent assay (ELISA): For the detection of antibodies against A. abstrusus.

-Several worming medications can be prescribed to treat lungworm.
-Treatment can be challenging, and it may be necessary to continue the anti-worming medication for up to 8 weeks, in some cases, more than one anti-parasitic medication will be necessary.
+Several worming medications can be prescribed to treat lungworm, however, treatment can be challenging, and it may be necessary to continue the anti-worming medication for up to 8 weeks.
+In some cases, more than one anti-parasitic medication will be necessary.

-In addition to anti-parasite treatment, the veterinarian may prescribe corticosteroids to treat inflammation.
+In addition to anti-parasite treatment, the veterinarian may prescribe corticosteroids to reduce inflammation.